scottellis/madasd/README.md

 A data socket that will stream the ads1278 binary data.

-The control socket accepts one command and then closes the connection similar to http.
-Additionally a client has 2 seconds to send their command or the server kills the connection anyway.

-We can change this if it is inconvenient, but it simplifies the server code error handling.

-The data socket is only open if the driver is started and will close again when the driver is stopped.

 The data socket does not accept commands, it is read-only.

 Data will be dropped if a client is not continuously reading.